jvanheld/IBIS_2024/HOWTO.md

 ## Sequence scanning

-The discovered motifs (after clustering and trimming) are used to scan sequences in order to evaluate the performance of each motif in distriminating the train seqences from background sequences.
+The discovered motifs (after clustering and trimming) are used to scan sequences in order to evaluate the performance of each motif in discriminating the train sequences from background sequences.
 As background sequences, we use `rsat random-genome-fragments` to pick up at random genomic fragments of the same lengths as the positive training sequences.

 ### Downloading the reference Human genome on your local RSAT instance